-A maximum of 7 lines – that’s the ideal size of a professional email signature.
-This should contain your key contact details, social media icons and advertising message.
+A maximum of 7 lines – that’s the ideal professional email signature format.
+The best email signature generally contains your key contact details, social media icons and advertising message.
 However, one of the most important things to consider is the design and layout of your email signature; make sure it goes well with the type of industry you are in.
 You can let your creative juices flow here but bear in mind professionalism is the key.

 - Your key contact details should always be in the color of the email body text for consistency.

 - Maintain a fixed font type and size throughout the mail.
 You can experiment with the font but it’s better to stick to the websafe fonts, so as to ensure its legibility across devices and email clients.